shakes76/PatternFlow/recognition/README.md

 The Improved UNET is an updated version derived from the design of an auto-encoder in the shape of a U that was created by Ronnenberger and colleagues from the University of Freiburg (2015).
 The Improved UNET created by Isensee and colleagues, adapts the idea of the UNET structure with there being an encoder and decoder stage with skip steps, however, it also includes context modules and localization modules which can be seen in Figure 1 below (2017).

 ![](READMEImages/ImprovedUnet.PNG)

-[Insert Figure of Improved UNET here]
+*Figure 1:Improved Unet model design by Isensee and colleagues (2017).*

 The context modules contain two convolutional layers with a dropout layer in between and the localization module includes a 3x3 convolution followed by a 1x1 convolution (Isensee et. al, 2017).

 The Improved UNET has been used in this context to complete segmentation of skin lesions from the ISIC dataset.
 The aim is to train the model to identify between the foreground and the background in each image, the foreground being the skin lesion, and the background being anything else.
 Figure 2 below shows and example training image and label for training.

 ![](READMEImages/ExampleImageAndLabel.PNG)

-[Insert Figure on the image and label]
+*Figure 2: Example of an image of a skin lesion and a segmentation of that lesion.*

 We can see in Figure 2 that there are some challenges imposed with this as the model needs to successfully distinguish between the lesion and other aspects such as hair, markings and other obstructions.